What are signs of dehydration?

 If your urine looks pale like lemonade, it’s a good sign of hydration.
 If it’s dark like apple juice, it’s a sign of dehydration.

-What types of fluid are acceptable?
+What types of fluids are acceptable?

 Water or Sports drink?